 The expectation for this role is, first and foremost, about keeping student-athletes academically on track and accountable.
 As the name implies, Strategy Tutors focus on teaching strategies that promote learner independence; ideally, not only will a student-athlete complete and understand an assignment, but also take this new understanding and apply it to similar tasks in the future.

 Strategy Tutors will work with the same student-athletes throughout a semester, helping develop these skills, and are therefore asking to commit to the program for the entire semester.
-Juniors, Seniors, and Graduate Students are eligible to become mentors.
+Juniors, Seniors, and Graduate Students are eligible to become strategy tutors.
 Specifically, those with teaching, tutoring, and educational backgrounds will find this role the most comfortable and rewarding for utilizing and growing their skills